ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `encrypted_aggregate_share.enc` is set to the encapsulated HPKE context `enc` computed above and `encrypted_aggregate_share.ciphertext` is the ciphertext `encrypted_agg_share` computed above.

+The Helper MAY defer handling the aggregate share request.
+In this case, it indicates that the response is not yet ready by immediately sending an empty response body.
+The Helper SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Leader then polls the state of the job by sending GET requests to the aggregate share URL.
+The Helper responds the same way until the job is ready, at which point it responds with the encoded `AggregateShare`.

+The Helper MAY also block responding to the Leader's PUT until the aggregate share is ready.
+In this case, it responds with the encoded `AggregateShare`.

 The Helper's handling of this request MUST be idempotent.
 That is, if multiple identical, valid `AggregateShareReq`s are received, they should all yield the